ILR-Stuttgart/from-parser-to-query/doc/day1-penn-to-dependency.md

-This is a very brief tutorial to help you install and run a state-of-the-art constituency to dependency convertor on an open-access corpus of historical English. *It does not create a usable corpus, it is simply a proof of concept.* However, it illustrates that the approach we advocate, conversion to dependency and then training a dependency parser, is a feasible method for obtaining a parser for languages like English where
+This is a very brief tutorial to help you install and run a state-of-the-art constituency to dependency convertor on an open-access corpus of historical English, the PCEEC2 (2022). *It does not create a usable corpus, it is simply a proof of concept.* However, it illustrates that the approach we advocate, conversion to dependency and then training a dependency parser, is a feasible method for obtaining a parser for languages like English where